 Who my favorite video game music composer is..
 It's Nobuo Uematsu (of Final Fantasy fame)!
 Although - if she continues on her Bloodborne and Dark Souls 3 streak - Yuta Kitamura might be a contender for the title!

-The fine art print Castlevania: Symphony of the Night is available in two editions: the Standard Edition and Luxury (Large) Edition.
+The fine art print Castlevania: Symphony of the Night is part of our official Konami colletion, and is available in two editions: the Standard Edition and Luxury (Large) Edition.
 For as long as stock lasts, both editions of this print come with an exclusive Alucard enamel pin, designed by Nico!